What is Pre-Dunning? The Complete Guide for SaaS Founders

 Most dunning software on the market focuses almost entirely on recovery.
 They wait for a payment to fail, then send a sequence of emails asking the customer to fix it.
 That works, but you have already lost ground.
 The customer has been flagged, the subscription is at risk, and you are fighting to get back to where you were.

 Pre-dunning sidesteps the whole mess.
 If the customer updates their card before the charge, the payment succeeds on the first try.
 No failure event, no recovery email, no churned subscription.
+Read the longer breakdown in our Stripe Smart Retries deep dive.

 Why Stripe does not do pre-dunning